tejasai97/Booking-Application/README.md

 # Booking-Application
-Java application to book bus tickets and the GUI is implemented usng swing package
+Java application to book bus tickets and the GUI is implemented using swing package